Thomas W. Phillips, Senior United States District Judge

 Written correspondence from counsel to the court is discouraged under most circumstances.
 If correspondence is directed to the court either by mail or email, copies should be sent to counsel for all parties.

-Communication between counsel and the judge's law clerks is permitted, but such communication should not address the merits of any pending case.
+Communication between counsel and the judge's law clerk is permitted, but such communication should not address the merits of any pending case.

 The use of telephone conferences is encouraged, and motions requiring a court appearance should be used only to address complicated matters concerning which the parties cannot agree.
-Telephone conferences may be scheduled through communication with the judge's Judicial Assistant, Kim Jones-Richardson.
+Telephone conferences may be scheduled through communication with the judge's Senior Law Clerk, Penny Arning.

 No preference other than the requirement that attorneys follow the procedure set forth in Local Rule 83.5.

 5. Preference regarding oral arguments on motions.

 Whether to allow oral argument on pending motions is made on a case-by-case basis and depends upon the complexity of the motion.
 Lawyers are always free to request oral argument, which may or may not be granted.